Mr-Shams86/Irada_Shamsi_Website/README.md

-# Irada Shamsi Portfolio Website
+# 💇‍♀️ Irada Shamsi Portfolio Website

-## 🌟 **Описание проекта**
+## 🌟 **Project Description**

-**Этот проект представляет собой портфолио веб-сайт профессионального парикмахера-колориста с интеграцией Telegram-бота для оценок и сбора отзывов клиентов, а также системой лайков для визуального взаимодействия пользователей с галереей работ.**
+**This project is a portfolio website for a professional hair stylist and colorist with an integrated Telegram bot for collecting client reviews and ratings, as well as a “Likes” system that allows users to visually interact with the portfolio gallery.**
-**Проект включает административную панель, публичный сайт и Telegram-бот, работающие как единая экосистема.**
+**The project includes an admin panel, a public website, and a Telegram bot that work together as a unified ecosystem.**

-**Ключевые функции сайта:**
+**Key website features:**

-- Главная страница с информацией о специалисте.
+- Homepage with information about the specialist
-- Скрытая Админ панель для модерации отзывов
+- Hidden admin panel for moderating reviews
-- Раздел "Обо мне" с подробным описанием опыта и услуг.
+- “About Me” section with detailed experience and services
-- Галерея работ (портфолио) с системой лайков 💜.
+- Portfolio gallery with a 💜 Likes system
-- Раздел отзывов клиентов через Telegram с оценками и комментариями.
+- Client reviews submitted via Telegram, including ratings and comments
-- Поддержка API для работы с отзывами.
+- API support for working with reviews

 ---

-## 🔧 **Функциональные возможности**
+## 🔧 **Main Functionality**

-- 🎨 Адаптивный дизайн (desktop/mobile)
+- 🎨 Responsive design (desktop & mobile)
-- 🌐 Многоязычная поддержка (EN, RU, UZ)
+- 🌐 Multilingual support (EN, RU, UZ)
-- ⚫ Персонализация содержимого (галерея работ)
+- ⚫ Personalized content (portfolio gallery)
-- 💜 Система лайков для портфолио:
+- 💜 Portfolio Like system:
--    Пользователи могут ставить лайки к фото работ.
+- Users can like photos of works
--    Лайки сохраняются на сервере и остаются при обновлении страницы.
+- Likes are stored on the server and persist after page reload
--    Визуальные эффекты при нажатии (анимация "вспышки").
+- Visual effects on tap/click (pulse/flash animation)
--    Кнопка адаптируется под мобильные устройства.
+- Fully optimized for mobile devices
-- 🤖 Telegram-бот для сбора отзывов и оценок от клиентов
+- 🤖 Telegram bot for collecting reviews & ratings
-- 📬 Интеграция отзывов Telegram прямо на сайт
+- 📬 Telegram reviews are integrated directly into the website
-- 📝 Модерация отзывов через admin-панель
+- 📝 Review moderation through admin panel
-- 🔄 API для управления отзывами
+- 🔄 API for managing reviews
-- 🚀 Docker + GitHub Actions для CI/CD
+- 🚀 Docker + GitHub Actions (CI/CD)
-- ⚡ Redis для кеширования отзывов
+- ⚡ Redis for caching reviews
-- 🗄️ PostgreSQL + Alembic для базы данных
+- 🗄️ PostgreSQL + Alembic for database management

 ---

-## 🛠️ **Используемые технологии**
+## 🛠️ **Tech Stack**

 **Frontend:**

 - HTML

-- CSS (включая кастомные анимации для лайков ❤️)
+- CSS (including custom animations for likes ❤️)

-- JavaScript (взаимодействие с API лайков и отзывов)
+- JavaScript (integration with Likes & Reviews API)

-**Backend:**
+- Backend

-- Python (FastAPI).
+- Python (FastAPI)

 - PostgreSQL